U.S. watchdog orders Virginia debt collector to pay $24 mln for illegal practices

-March 23 (Reuters) - A Virginia company has agreed to pay $24 million over allegedly illegal debt collection practices, the top U.S. agency for consumer financial protection said on Thursday, calling this a repeat offense.
+March 23 (Reuters) - A Virginia debt collection company has agreed to pay $24 million over allegedly illegal practices, the top U.S. agency for consumer financial protection said on Thursday, adding that the company had violated a previous order.

-Rohit Chopra, director of the Consumer Financial Protection Bureau, said Portfolio Recovery Associates had already been "caught red handed" in 2015 but had persisted in alleged intimidation, deception and other illegal tactics to collect on unsubstantiated and undocumented consumer debt in recent years.
+Rohit Chopra, director of the Consumer Financial Protection Bureau, said Portfolio Recovery Associates had been "caught red handed" in 2015, but had persisted in "intimidation, deception and illegal ... tactics" to collect on unsubstantiated and undocumented consumer debt in recent years.

 "CFPB orders are not suggestions, and companies cannot ignore them simply because they are large or dominant in the market," Chopra added.

-In 2015 the CFPB ordered Portfolio Recovery Associates to ceasecollecting on debts without reasonable basis, selling debt, or threatening to sue or suing when they had no intent to prove their claims.
-The company agreed to pay $27 million to resolve these allegations.
+In 2015 the CFPB ordered Portfolio Recovery Associates to ceasecollecting on debts without reasonable basis, selling debt, or threatening to sue or suing when it had no intent to prove the claims.
+The company agreed to pay $27 million to resolve the allegations.

-In Thursday's statement, the CFPB said the company broke a number of provisions related to that order.
-The latest $24 million payment agreement includes a fine, as well as repayment to consumers harmed, pending court approval.
+The CFPB on Thursday said the company broke a number of provisions related to that order.
+The $24 million payment agreement includes a fine, as well as repayment to consumers harmed, pending court approval.

-Portfolio Recovery Associates did not immediately respond to a request for comment.
-However the company neither admitted nor denied the CFPB's most recent allegations.
+In a statement, Portfolio Recovery Associates said it was committed to dealing fairly and respectfully with its clients.

-Thursday's enforcement action follows the U.S. Supreme Court's January announcement that it would hear arguments concerning a legal challenge asserting that the CFPB's funding structure is unconstitutional since it is drawn on funds from the U.S. central bank, not those appropriated by lawmakers.
+"Although we have admitted to no wrongdoing as part of the resolution, and we continue to disagree with the CFPB's characterization of our conduct, we are pleased to have this matter resolved and behind us," Kevin Stevenson, president and chief executive of parent company PRA Group Inc PRAA.O, said in a statement.

 ((douglas.gillison@thomsonreuters.com;))